kkkkso/OOTDiffusion/README.md

-# OOTDiffusion
-# SY : Modified Mask Generation
+# OOTDiffusion : Modified Mask Generation by SY

 This repository is the official implementation of OOTDiffusion